Infinite geodesics, competition interfaces and the second class particle in the scaling limit

 The three terms on the right hand side above are independent.
 The first two terms are finite random variables and the third has a Normal distribution.
 So the right hand side has an absolutely continuous law and avoids the value 0 almost surely. \end{proof}

-The second step is uniqueness of the geodesic to a given point. \begin{lem} Let $(x,t) \in \Hp$ be given.
-There is an unique geodesic from $h_0$ to $(x,t)$ almost surely.
-Moreover, the set of non UGPs from $h_0$ has empty interior almost surely. \end{lem}
+The second step is uniqueness of the geodesic from $h_0$ to a given point. \begin{lem} Let $(x,t) \in \Hp$ and $h_0$ be an initial condition.
+Then the following properties hold almost surely in samples of $\La$.
+There is a unique geodesic from $h_0$ to $(x,t)$.
+The set of non UGPs from $h_0$ has empty interior. \end{lem}

 \begin{proof} Given a point $(x,t)$, let $g$ be a geodesic from $h_0$ to $(x,t)$.
 If the values of $g$ are almost surely unique for all rational times $s \in [0,t]$, then $g$ is unique almost surely by continuity.
 The claim about the rational times follows from a union bound if for any given $s \in [0,t)$, the value of $g(s)$ is unique almost surely.